elastic/rally-tracks/wikipedia/README.md

 title: Page title
 namespace: Optional namespace for the page.
 [Namespaces](https://en.wikipedia.org/wiki/Wikipedia:Namespace) allow for the organization and separation of content pages from administration pages.
 content: Page content.
 redirect: If the page is a redirect, the target of the redirection.
-In this case content is empty.
+In this case, the content is empty.

 Fields that do not have values have been left out.

-### Generating the documents dataset
+### Generating the document dataset

 To regenerate the dataset from scratch, first download and unzip an archive of Wikipedia dumps from [this link](https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles-multistream.xml.bz2) (~21GB).